florian-lup/mirror-image/README.md

 # Mirror Image

-A personal website with AI-powered chat using Pinecone Vector DB and LangChain.
+A RAG system using LangChain, Pinecone, and GPT-4.5 to answer questions about my background and expertise.

 ## Features